philbooth/complexity-report/README.md

 and maybe visualisation-compatible ones, then just focus on improving the calculations by throwing more and more test cases together.
+I also need to look at opening more options up for external configuration.
 If you think there's anything else I should look at, please raise an issue or, even better, implement it and submit a pull request! :)